madebyollin/cse571-racecars/documents/Final Report.md

 ## Evaluation

-We conducted ten walks through the robotics lab along the same path–the average time before a disengagement was <amount>.
+**TODO:** We conducted ten walks through the robotics lab along the same path–the average time before a disengagement was <amount>.
 So it's okay.
 We also conducted tests to make sure it could successfully track people in the presence of other people.

-## Conclusion
+## Conclusion and Future Work

-We build a person-following robot, yay!
+We have demonstrated a simple person-following robot capable of following a subject under typical circumstances.
+Potential improvements to robustness include:

+- **Integration of wheel odometry**: odometry can be used to enhance our system in two key ways; first, it can be combined with a history of visual tracking boxes to perform motion prediction for the tracked subject, which will improve tracking in cases of occlusion or poor visibility.
+Second, odometry can be used for simple obstacle response–if odometry reports that the robot is stuck, the robot can execute a simple fixed action pattern for recovery (say, driving backwards a bit, then laterally).
+- **Visual obstacle avoidance:** the stereo depth map can be used for simple reactive obstacle avoidance (by trying to select a direction such that the central lane has high depth values), or as part of a more sophisticated SLAM system (e.g. ORB-SLAM2) for advanced obstacle avoidance and multi-frame planning.

 ## Team Member Contributions